elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/arrow-functions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> An arrow function does not have bindings to this or super and should not get used as a method or constructor.
+  <div><strong>Interview Response:</strong> An arrow function does not have bindings to this or super, and we should not use it as a method or constructor.
 Also, it is not suitable for the call, apply, and bind methods.</div><br />
   <div><strong>Technical Response:</strong><br /><br /><strong>Differences & Limitations:</strong><br /><br />
   <ol>
     <li>It does not have its binding to this or super and should not get used as a method.</li>